AntaresSimulatorTeam/antares-xpansion/docs/user-guide/1-prepare-a-simulation.md

 The annualized investment costs are in this case considered as stranded and are not taken into account in this economic choice.
-The "potential" of this type of candidate (i.e. its max-investment or max-units x unit-size) corresponds to its decommissionable capacity, i.e. the candidate's already installed capacity that could be shut down if it is no longer profitable for the power system.
+The "potential" of this type of candidate (i.e. its max-investment or max-units x `unit-size`) corresponds to its decommissionable capacity, i.e. the candidate's already installed capacity that could be shut down if it is no longer profitable for the power system.

-Candidates for decommissioning should be explicitly specified in **Antares-Xpansion** in the name.
-The generation units already installed in the ANTARES study, as well as the capacities covered by the already-installed-capacity parameter of the investment candidates are fixed and cannot be decommissioned by **Antares-Xpansion**.
+Candidates for decommissioning should be explicitly specified in **Antares-Xpansion** in the `name` (although this is not required by the tool).
+Note that **Antares-Xpansion** is able to decommission neither the generation units already installed in the ANTARES study, nor the capacities covered by the `already-installed-capacity` parameter of the investment candidates.

 By using the functionality presented in the last part, it is possible to make on the same link: